sanchez0408/bellabeat-fitness-analysis/README.md

 #### ⚡ Insight

 - Sedentary behavior appears more strongly associated with sleep duration than overall activity volume.
-Reducing inactivity may have a greater impact on sleep outcomes than simply increasing daily step counts.
+Reducing inactivity may have a greater impact on sleep outcomes than simply increasing daily step counts

 Dashboard Preview
 Behavioral Habit Dashboard